 Here, we illustrate general dynamics of the model.
 We then show how dividing the agents into groups in the way described makes a difference to the resulting belief intensities for different coherence “strengths” (k).

 Indicative Exploration of the Dynamics

-First we just give some illustrative outcomes from the simulation to give a flavour of its dynamics, in Fig.2.
+First, we just give some illustrative outcomes from the simulation to give a flavour of its dynamics, in Fig.2.